-- Reviewing management's financial projections for the Group and parent company for a period of more than 12 months from the date of approval of the financial statements. - Checking the numerical accuracy of management's financial projections - Challenging management on the assumptions underlying those projections and sensitised them to reduce anticipated net cash inflows from future trading activities. - Obtained the latest management results post year end 30 September 2022 to review how the Group and parent company are trending toward achieving the forecast. - Performed sensitivity analysis on key inputs of the forecast by calculating the impact of various scenarios and considering the impact on the group and parent Company's ability to continue as a going concern in the event that a downward scenario occurs. - Assessing the completeness and accuracy of the matters described in the going concern disclosure within the significant accounting policies as set out in Note 3.3.
+- Reviewing management's financial projections for the Group and parent company for a period of more than 12 months from the date of approval of the financial statements. - Checking the numerical accuracy of management's financial projections - Challenging management on the assumptions underlying those projections and sensitised them to reduce anticipated net cash inflows from future trading activities. - Obtained the latest management results post year end 30 September 2023 to review how the Group and parent company are trending toward achieving the forecast. - Performed sensitivity analysis on key inputs of the forecast by calculating the impact of various scenarios and considering the impact on the group and parent Company's ability to continue as a going concern in the event that a downward scenario occurs. - Assessing the impact of the post year-end refinancing as detailed in note 32. - Assessing the completeness and accuracy of the matters described in the going concern disclosure within the significant accounting policies as set out in Note 3.3.